jdkweb/laravel-search/README.md

 ```bash
 php artisan vendor:publish --provider="Jdkweb\Search\SearchServiceProvider" --tag="config"
 ```
-In the config is it possible to setup serveral search-engine setting.
-So you can setup a global website search and in the blog a specfic blog topic search.
+In the config is needed for:
+- To setup reusable independend search-engine setting.
+- Change the list of words to filter from search
+- Change cache settings

 ## Usage
 ### Use config file for search engine settings